 Voice Access is an application categorized under “Tools” in the Google play store.
 This application is developed by Google LLC and has content applicable to individuals aged 3+.
-The compatibility of the app varies with the device at use and above and was updated on May 4, 2021.
-The current version and the size of the app vary with the device at use.
-It is available in Google Play and has no in-app purchases which make the app completely free to use.
-This application has more than 1,000,000 installs and has been reviewed by more than 5,000,000 users giving it a 3.9 rating in the Google play store.
+The compatibility of the app varies with the device in use and above and was updated on 7 Dec 2022.
+The current version and the size of the app vary with the device in use.
+It is available in Google Play and has no in-app purchases which makes the app completely free to use.
+This application has more than 1,000,000 installs and has been reviewed by more than 5,000,000 users giving it a 4.0 rating in the Google play store.

 Voice Access provides many voice commands for:

 – Basic navigation (e.g. “go back”, “go home”, “open Gmail”)